lasjen/author-ws-demo/README.md

       </configuration>
     </server>
 ```
 Note!
-Remember to set the <password>XXX</password> to the encrypted password given by the "mvn -emp <password>" command.
+Remember to update the "username" tag with your Oracle user e-mail address, and to update the "password" tag with the encrypted password given by the "mvn -emp" command.

 - Create a new file "~/.m2/settings-security.xml" with the following content:
 ```